openfaas/openfaas.github.io/_posts/2024-04-19-dotnet8-template.md

 In the next section we will walk through an example that show you how to develop and deploy an OpenFaaS function with C# and the new template.

-In function will read rows from a database table, and return them as JSON.
+The function will read rows from a database table, and return them as JSON.

 We'll then briefly discuss a few other features like dependency injection and how to use ASP.NET middlewares such as the static fileserver.